Will County to pay $2.75 million in settlement over 2022 officer-involved fatal shooting

 The firm has contracted a retired law enforcement officer to handle the investigation.

-That investigation still remains ongoing, according to Kevin Hedemark, sheriff’s office spokesman.
+That investigation remains ongoing, sheriff’s office spokesman Kevin Hedemark said.

 Hedemark provided a statement in response to the settlement that said Will County Sheriff Mike Kelley extends his “sincere condolences to the family of Mr. Walker.”

-“The Will County Sheriff’s Office takes every loss of life seriously and seeks to avoid it wherever possible,” according to Kelley’s statement.
+“The Will County Sheriff’s Office takes every loss of life seriously and seeks to avoid it wherever possible,” Kelley said in a statement.

-Mendoza shared a video with The Herald-News, where Walker could be heard saying, “You’re going to be alright ma’am.
+Mendoza shared a video with The Herald-News, where Walker could be heard saying, “You’re going to be all right ma’am.
 Stop crying, OK?
 You have my word.
 You will walk out of here.
 I promise you.”

 Walker eventually did exactly that.